tpai/summary-gpt-bot/README.md

 ## Usage

-Launch a GPT-4 summary bot using OpenAI.
+Launch a OpenAI GPT-4 summary bot that only can be used by your friend and you.

 ```sh
 docker run -d \